mavryk-network/taquito/website/versioned_docs/version-19.0.0/contract-test-collection.md

 # Tzip-16 Contracts

 The @mavrykdynamics/taquito-tzip16 package allows retrieving metadata associated with a smart contract.
-These metadata can be stored on-chain (tezos-storage) or off-chain (HTTP(S) or IPFS).
+These metadata can be stored on-chain (mavryk-storage) or off-chain (HTTP(S) or IPFS).
 The package also provides a way to execute the MichelsonStorageView found in the metadata.
 More information about the TZIP-16 standard can be found [here](https://gitlab.com/tezos/tzip/-/blob/master/proposals/tzip-16/tzip-16.md#introduction).

 The `getMetadata` method returns an object which contains the URI, the metadata in JSON format, an optional SHA256 hash of the metadata and an optional integrity check result.